-COMPETENCY 0003-MEASUREMENT, GEOMETRY, AND DATA
+COMPETENCY 0003-ALGEBRA, MEASUREMENT, GEOMETRY, AND DATA

-The New York State Birth-Grade 2 Multi-Subject teacher demonstrates deep knowledge of measurement and geometry.
-The teacher applies measurement concepts and standard units and interprets geometry as a system based on precise definitions and mathematical reasoning.
-The teacher models and solves mathematical and real-world problems, including problems involving angle measure, perimeter, area, surface area, and volume.
+The New York State Grade 1-Grade 6 Multi-Subject teacher demonstrates knowledge of the structure of algebraic expressions, how algebraic manipulations are governed by properties of operations and exponents, the nature of solutions to equations, and reasoning processes for manipulating expressions and solving equations.
+The teacher analyzes functions, uses expressions to define functions, applies properties of functions, and analyzes graphs.
+The teacher uses algebra to model and solve problems and demonstrates skill and accuracy in working with algebraic expressions, equations, and functions.
+The teacher demonstrates deep knowledge of measurement and geometry and interprets geometry as a system based on precise definitions and mathematical reasoning.
 The teacher works with and interprets data, uses measures of center and variability, and draws inferences from data distributions.
-The teacher applies knowledge of probability and understands how statistics and chance events are used to make inferences.
+The teacher applies knowledge of probability to analyze chance events and understands how statistics and chance processes are used to make inferences.
+The teacher applies measurement, geometry, and data concepts to model and solve mathematical and real-world problems.